Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 "FOX_USE_ZSTD_BINARY" [NEW]
    - set this to 1 if you want the zstd binary to be added (/sbin/zstd)
    - this must be set in a shell script, or at the command line, before building
    - default = 0
 #
+"FOX_USE_DATE_BINARY"
+   - set this to 1 if you want the gnu date binary to be added (/sbin/gnudate)
+   - this must be set in a shell script, or at the command line, before building
+   - this will add about 80kb (or 420kb for arm32) to the size of the recovery image
+   - default = 0
+#
 "FOX_USE_RESETPROP_BINARY" [OBSOLETE]